MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-history-cleanup.md

 Two pages that have been added to the **System administration** module make it easy to clean up the batch job history:

-- Batch job history clean-up
+- System administration > Periodic tasks > Batch job history clean-up
-- Custom batch job history clean-up
+- System administration > Periodic tasks > Batch job history clean-up (custom)

 > [!NOTE]
 > We recommend that you regularly clean up the batch job history, and that you do this cleanup outside of business hours.